This article has links to products and services we love, which we may make commission from.

 It’s true; Scotland’s weather is temperamental.

-The spring and summer months of April to August enjoy more sunshine, but the weather can change quickly to rain and the wind.
+The spring and summer months of April to August enjoy more sunshine, but the weather can quickly change to rain and wind.

 Naturally, Scotland sees more daylight in the summer months where you can expect up to 17 hours, this drops to as low as 6 hours in winter so consider this when planning your Scotland NC500 trip.